LomasPersad/plot-G40/README.md

-# Sample Plot of Gracilis Force Measured Intraoperatively-
+# Sample Plot of Gracilis Force Measured Intraoperatively
 Subject-G40

 Explore the data presented in the sample plot of gracilis force measured intraoperatively